Poems

 “Please don’t get close to fawns lying curled

 and still. . . .
-They can be easily separated
+They can be easily separated from their mothers.”

 —Shenandoah Overlook, Summer 2002